Open Research Data

-Replication studies are essential to confirm, expand, or refute claims of new discoveries.
-Although replication has long been a central part of the scientific method, the so-called replication crisis has led to increased interest in replication over the last decade.
+Replication studies are essential to confirm, expand or refute claims of new discoveries.
+Although replication has long been a central part of the scientific method, the so-called replication crisis has led to increased interest in replication in the last decade.
 The SwissRN working group on replication studies aims to discuss all aspects of the design, conduct and analysis of replication studies and to share best practices through trainings and workshops.

 Contact: Leonhard Held

 Reproducibility of research findings essentially depends on rigorous research methodology, including the selection of the study population to represent the target population, study design to control for potential confounders, study conduct to minimise risks of bias, adequate data analysis, and balanced interpretation of results.
 The aim of the SwissRN working group on research methodology is to promote rigorous research methods, considering commonalities and differences across different research disciplines, and to engage with different stakeholders to facilitate dissemination and uptake.

 The SwissRN working group on Training aims to provide pertinent training activities at different levels.
 All teaching materials will be made openly available.

 See the Resources page for a list of training opportunities concerning reproducibility offered at Swiss institutions.